-WPD's technical requirements for protection and control cubicles are described in Engineering Specification: EE Spec 87.
+WPD's technical requirements for 33kV indoor circuit breakers are described in Engineering Specification: EE Spec 182 (Schedule 'A' lists the specific requirements for 1250A switchgear).

 WPD's technical requirements for ancillary equipment for use in conjunction with switchgear and protection/control panels are described in Engineering Specification: EE Spec 136.